rieckpil/progmot/content/post/proofread-one-year-course-release.md

 In total, the course users will watch 10 hours of high-quality content on testing Spring Boot applications.
 Most of the video lessons are five to ten minutes long.

-If I had started this project with the goal of 10 hours in mind and wanted to record everything at once, that would have been almost impossible.
+If I had started this project with the goal of 10 hours in mind, and wanted to record everything at once, that would have been almost impossible.
 I'd had to lock myself in my room for two months straight and then come out with a big bang release.
 The iterative approach helped me keep going.

-It's hard to tell how much effort went into this entire adventure as I didn't stop the time.
+It's hard to tell how much effort went into this entire adventure as I didn't stop and record the time.

 As a ballpark figure, let's say that for 30-minutes of video content, I've recorded 45 minutes.
 Editing the raw content took me another 45 minutes.
-This makes it approximately 90 minutes for a final 30-minutes content block.
+This makes it approximately 90 minutes for a final  content block of 30-minutes.

 However, this number does not include preparation work, coding efforts upfront, ideation, and marketing efforts afterward.

 If I had to guess the total hours, it would be **between 100 and 120 hours to create this course from scratch**.

-The additional time I got due to working remotely made this workload possible, next to a full-time job as a developer.
+The additional time I had due to working remotely made this workload possible, next to a full-time job as a developer.
 I didn't have to spend 2 hours every day for the commute and could focus on the course first thing in the morning.
 In addition, I spent some Saturdays and Sundays to make this course happen.

 Now it's time to start with the one-year retrospect.